scoconno/scoconno.github.io/Time/measurement/notes.md

 ![image](atomic.gif)

 The clock is able to detect the radiation emitted by the cesium and translate it into a measure of time.
-A tick of the atomic clock is just the period, what is called an oscillation and vibration, of a certain kind of radiation emitted by the cesium.
+A tick of the atomic clock is just the period, called an oscillation and vibration, of a certain kind of radiation emitted by the cesium.
 A standard second has been defined as 9,192,631,770 of these periods.
 If all of this is too complicated, just think of an atomic clock like this:

 ![image](simple.gif)

 Think of a standard second as 9,192,631,770 shakes of this crystal.
-A non-standard clock is accurate if it registers the same time as a standard clock, i.e., your wristwatch is accurate only if it says, say, that ten seconds have passed just when the atomic clock says that 10 seconds have passed (where 10 seconds just means 10*9,192,631,770 'shakes'.)
+A non-standard clock is accurate if it registers the same time as a standard clock, i.e., your wristwatch is accurate only if it says, say, that 10 seconds have passed just when the atomic clock says that 10 seconds have passed (where 10 seconds just means 10*9,192,631,770 'shakes'.)

 But what does it mean for the atomic clock, now our standard, clock to be accurate?
 Surely, it is accurate only if the durations between the ticks it measures are congruent.
 But what does it mean for those durations to be congruent other than the clock registers them as congruent?